zhuo34/DyEnsemble/README.md

 ### 1 Design and Usage

 The Dynamic Ensemble Model is implemented as class `DyEnsemble` which is modified from class `ParticleFilter`.
-In order to represent transition and measurement models(functions) in DyEnsemble, I create two abstract base classes named `DyEnsenmbelTModel` and `DyEnsenmbelMModel`, respectively.
+In order to represent transition and measurement models(functions) in DyEnsemble, I create two abstract base classes named `DyEnsembleTModel` and `DyEnsembleMModel`, respectively.

 Now, I will use an example to show you how to use my `DyEnsemble` with codes in `main.py`.

-**Firstly**, create customed transition functions and measurement functions by inheriting `DyEnsenmbelTModel` and `DyEnsenmbelMModel`.
+**Firstly**, create customized transition functions and measurement functions by inheriting `DyEnsembleTModel` and `DyEnsembleMModel`.
 In this example, transition functions and measurement functions are shown as follows.

 ![equations](./docs/img/eq.png)